Ladvien/ladvien.github.io/_posts/2018-03-03-pseudo-lag-my-sql.md

 | 5 | 2012-12-01 | 4 |
 | 5 | 2012-11-01 | 5 |

 The reason I state "should", if you modify the order of the user variables, it'll break.
-If you change the `order by`, it'll break.
-If you add a `where` or `having` clause, it'll break.
+If you change the `ORDER BY`, it'll break.
+If you add a `WHERE` or `HAVING` clause, it'll break.
 Pretty much, it's as fragile a query as they come.

 However, the clever bunch probably see where we are going with this.
 Now, it's simply a matter of taking the `MIN()` and `MAX()` of of `date` and `group by` the `id` and `range_index`.